dynamia-projects/chartjs-zk/README.md

 - New Java API for all configurations parameters in `ChartjsOptions`
 - `Dataset` now can use `Scales` (axis) from Java
 - `Dataset` has all chartjs properties
-- Builders for POJO Classes
+- Builders for POJO Classes (fluent api)
 - New versioning system.
 First 3 numbers means the Chart.js version used.
 Identifier `_R1` means the release number of this project.
 - New GroupId `tools.dynamia.zk.addons`.
 We start developing new addons for zk
 - Fixes and clean code